GoogleCloudPlatform/accelerated-platforms/docs/use-cases/model-fine-tuning-pipeline/README.md

 ### Dataset

-We are leveraging a [pre-crawled public dataset](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products), taken as a subset (20000) of a bigger dataset (more than 5.8 million products) that was created by extracting data from [Flipkart](https://www.flipkart.com/), a leading Indian eCommerce store.
+We are leveraging a [pre-crawled public dataset](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products), [license], taken as a subset (20000) of a bigger dataset (more than 5.8 million products) that was created by extracting data from [Flipkart](https://www.flipkart.com/), a leading Indian eCommerce store.

 ![Dataset Snapshot](images/dataset_info.png)